dschul01/Mapping_Earthquakes/README.md

 The following images provide a view into the multiple features of the map found on the website:

-One of three map styles for the user to choose as seen in upper right corner ('Light' style shown) as well as Popup description of earthquake.
+One of three map styles for the user to choose as seen in the upper right corner ('Light' style shown) as well as a popup description of an earthquake.
 ![Eathquakes_PopUp.png](https://github.com/dschul01/Mapping_Earthquakes/blob/main/Earthquakes_Challenge/Images/Eathquakes_PopUp.png)

-The layer containing all earthquakes is selected with Popup description of magnitude and location of an earthquake.
-Bottom legend within bottom right of screen shows magnitude levels.
+The layer containing all earthquakes is selected with a popup description of the magnitude and location of an earthquake.
+The bottom legend seen in the bottom right of the image shows the magnitude levels.
 ![Earthquakes_Layer.png](https://github.com/dschul01/Mapping_Earthquakes/blob/main/Earthquakes_Challenge/Images/Earthquakes_Layer.png)

 The layer containing major earthquakes is selected with Popup description of magnitude and location of a major earthquake.
-Top legend within bottom right of screen shows magnitude levels.
+The top legend seen in the bottom right of the image shows the magnitude levels.
 ![Major_Eathquakes_PopUp.png](https://github.com/dschul01/Mapping_Earthquakes/blob/main/Earthquakes_Challenge/Images/Major_Eathquakes_PopUp.png)